 Health insurance premium meaning

 Your health insurance premium is the amount of money you are required to pay for buying a health insurance policy and keeping it active.
 You can either pay a monthly premium or a yearly premium for your health insurance.
-Furthermore, the coverage of your health insurance policy is directly proportional to the premium you need to pay to buy the insurance policy.
+Furthermore, the coverage of your is directly proportional to the premium you need to pay to buy the insurance policy.
 If you include various riders such as critical illness cover or room rent waiver in your health insurance policy, the premium you need to pay will also increase.

 What factors affect the premium of your health insurance policy?The health premium you need to pay to buy your insurance policy depends on the following factors: